 (As always, please use THE EXACT TITLE OF THE BOOK AS FOUND IN THE KING JAMES BIBLE -see above for examples.)

-End the reading saying:
+If from the Aprocrypha end the reading saying:

-"Here endeth the Epistle"
+"Here endeth the Lesson."

 Note: The response "Thanks be to God" is found in the Book of Common Prayer (Reformed Episcopal Church) as a response to ending the Epistle with the alternate saying: "This is the Word of the Lord" and is suited only as a proper response to that particular ending of the Epistle reading.